-To compare annual and lifetime measures, I use annual income before tax for the annual measure and current consumption as a measure of lifetime income.
-The before-tax income measure comes from the 1990 CEX.
-I construct current consumption as total expenditures (as reported in the CEX) minus new vehicle purchases, housing costs for homeowners, and contributions for pensions and life insurance.
-These deductions are in large part a form of savings.
-To measure the consumption component of housing and automobiles, I include an imputed rental value for owner-occupied housing (reported in the CEX) and impute an automobile-consumption value using an approach of Cutler and Katz (1991).
+To compare annual and lifetime measures, I will use annual before tax income for the annual measure and current consumption as a measure of lifetime income.
+The before tax income measure comes from the 1990 CEX.
+I construct current consumption as total expenditures (as reported in the CEX) less new vehicle purchases, housing costs for homeowners, and contributions for pensions and life insurance.
+These deductions are in large part a form of saving.
+To measure the consumption component of housing and automobiles, I include an imputed rental value for owner occupied housing (reported in the CEX) and impute an automobile consumption value using an approach of Cutler and Katz (1991).